Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/serviceNow.md

 2. Click Select Authorization.
 3. Select Create New.
 4. Select the type of authorization mechanism.

+   i.
+Select Basic Auth.

+  ii.
+Provide a name for the authorization profile.

+ iii.
+Copy https://developer.servicenow.com/dev.do#!/home into the Kore.ai XO Platform Authorization field.

 5. Save Authorization Profile.
 6. Select the created Authorization Profile to complete integration.
 7. Click Enable.